Tax refunds payable to an estate of a deceased person

 You can use the power of attorney enclosed with Form 7926e, or write out separate letters of powers of attorney that contain the same details.
 Banks may issue power-of-attorney forms.
 However, these forms are not accepted for the purpose of informing the Tax Administration of the account number.

 Using MyTax for submitting the bank account number – estates registered for VAT and non-resident estates

 If the estate is VAT registered, or if it is a non-resident estate, you must use MyTax for the submittal of the bank account number.
 These estates are only allowed to use the paper form if there is a special reason.

 - Notice of bank account number in MyTax (tax.fi/mytax)

 You must log in with a Katso ID on behalf of the estate.
 To submit bank information, the Katso user must be the master user, parallel master user, or have the Company MyTax role.
 Set up a Katso ID at yritys.tunnistus.fi.

 If you have not given us your account number, we pay you the refund in the form of a money order via the OP Bank.
 However, tax refunds of less than €15 are paid as money orders only at the taxpayer's request.

-The address we use when we send a letter to notify you of a money order is the address we have on file.
+The bank will send you a letter about the money order.
+The letter goes to the address saved in the Tax Administration’s records as your address.
 You cannot receive the money order unless the address is in Finland.